FrederikHeck/FallenHarbor-Webshop/README.md

 To - Do:
 -----------
-* Registration: Server Validation
-* Semantische URLs
 * DB erneuern
-* (Style checkbox)
-* Push git, remarks word-seite, mail locher
+* Push git, mail locher
 -----------

 Validierung: